bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Data_Provenance.rst

       description: Detailed description of your COMPSs application
       license: Apache-2.0 #Provide better a URL, but these strings are accepted:
                       # https://about.workflowhub.eu/Workflow-RO-Crate/#supported-licenses
+      sources_dir: [path_to/dir_1, path_to/dir_2]  # Optional: List of directories containing the application source files.
+            # Relative or absolute paths can be used
+      sources_main_file: my_main_file.py  # Optional: Name of the main file of the application, located in one of the
+            # sources_dir.
+Relative paths from a sources_dir entry, or absolute paths can be used
       files: [main_file.py, aux_file_1.py, aux_file_2.py] # List of application files
+            # Relative or absolute paths can be used
     Authors:
       - name: Author_1 Name
         e-mail: author_1@email.com